strmprivacy/docs/docs/04-reference/02-api-reference/01-buf-studio.md

 ![BSR](images/bsr.png)

 This does however require authentication.
-STRM Privacy leverages [Auth 2.0](https://oauth.net/2/), more specifically, the [authorization code flow](https://oauth.net/2/grant-types/authorization-code/), which means that multiple steps need to be taken to retrieve a valid access token that can be passed with each API request.
+STRM Privacy leverages [OAuth 2.0](https://oauth.net/2/), more specifically, the [authorization code flow](https://oauth.net/2/grant-types/authorization-code/), which means that multiple steps need to be taken to retrieve a valid access token that can be passed with each API request.
 While possible to perform all these steps yourselves, it does require quite some OAuth 2.0 knowledge.
 For simplicity,